 Anti-Tuberculosis/Antiretroviral Drug Toxicities

+ARV agents and TB drugs, particularly INH, rifamycin, and pyrazinamide, can cause drug-induced hepatitis.
+These first-line TB drugs should be used for treatment of active TB disease, even with coadministration of other potentially hepatotoxic drugs or when baseline liver disease is present (AIII).
 Patients receiving potentially hepatotoxic drugs should be monitored frequently for clinical symptoms and signs of hepatitis and have laboratory monitoring for hepatotoxicity.
 Peripheral neuropathy can occur with administration of INH, didanosine (ddI), or stavudine (d4T) or may be a manifestation of HIV infection.
 All patients receiving INHalso should receive supplemental pyridoxine to reduce peripheral neuropathy.
 Patients should be monitored closely for signs of drug-related toxicitiesand receive alternative ARVs to ddI or d4T.

 Immune Reconstitution Inflammatory Syndrome with Tuberculosis and Antiretroviral Agents